 Air shrouds concentrate airflow to maximize fan efficiency.
-The SC809 chassis air shrouds do not require screws to set them up.
-The SC809 chassis requires two identical air shrouds.
+The SC808 chassis air shroud does not require screws to set up.
+The SC808 chassis requires two identical air shrouds.

-Installing the Air Shrouds
+Installing an Air Shroud

-- Confirm that all six fans are in place and working properly.
-(See the end of this chapter for details on the SC809 system fans). - 2.
+- 1. Confirm that all six fans are in place and working properly - 2.
 Place the first air shroud into the chassis.
 The air shroud sits behind the system fans.
 Each air shroud covers three fans. - 3.
 Install the second air shroud in the same manner as the first.